 Yes.
 There are many types of HPV, so you can get it again.

 Yes.
 It is possible to get HPV, or any other STI, if you are a woman who has sex only with women.

-Talk to your partner about her sexual history before having sex, and ask your doctor about getting tested if you have signs or symptoms of HPV.
+Talk to your partner about her sexual history before having sex, and ask your doctor about getting tested if you have symptoms of HPV.

 For more information about HPV, call the OWH Helpline at 800-994-9662 or contact the following organizations:

 The Office on Women's Health is grateful for the additional reviews by:

 All material contained on these pages are free of copyright restrictions and may be copied, reproduced, or duplicated without permission of the Office on Women’s Health in the U.S. Department of Health and Human Services.
 Citation of the source is appreciated.